 Duplicate Content Issues

-Duplicate content refers to substantive blocks that either completely match other content or are appreciably similar.
-When search engines encounter multiple instances of the same content, it confuses their algorithms and can result in lower rankings for all versions of the content.
-This is akin to a teacher grading multiple papers and finding identical paragraphs; it’s hard to know who deserves the credit.
+Duplicate content means having large chunks of text that either exactly match or are very similar to other content.
+When search engines find the same content in different places, it confuses their algorithms.
+This can lower the rankings for all versions of that content.
+This is like a teacher grading multiple papers and finding identical paragraphs; it’s hard to know who deserves the credit.

 Common Mistakes